Here you have a short checklist and other useful information for your next travel in Portugal.

 -

-- Camera (With extra memory cards and batteries).
+- Camera: Capture beautiful memories with extra memory cards and batteries.

 What to Wear in Portugal